AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 		- Once you have load factors, you can investigate what happens to the system when those load factors increase.
 Does CPU / memory go up?
 If so, how much do you have to increase specs in order to keep performance high?
 			- "Performance" can mean different things. e.g., Hadoop cares about throughput and how long it takes to run a job.
 A web server will care more about how long it takes to deliver a response after receiving a request.
 			- "Latency" is the time a request is waiting to be handled.
-			- Response time should be thought of as a distribution of values, not a single.
-Use percentiles, like the median at p50.
+			- Response time should be thought of as a distribution of values, not a single. **Use percentiles**, like the median at p50.
 Also look at how bad outliers are in the p95-99 areas, aka "tail latencies".
+Percentiles are good to use for SLAs / SLOs (Service Level Objectives) anyhow.
+		- How to cope with load?
+			- Scale up (add CPU
 	- Maintainability